jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 In this case, the weakest man in the world tries to support his manly countenance.
 He tries to behave with as much gaiety and ease as he can, from indignation and contempt of their malice.

-67 The man of real constancy and firmness is the wise and just man who has been thoroughly bred in=
+67 The man of real constancy and firmness is the wise and just man who has been thoroughly bred in:

 the great school of self-command the bustle and business of the world
-He has been perhaps exposed to=
+He has been perhaps exposed to:

 the violence and injustice of faction the hardships and hazards of war